marcozecchini/iot-bc-handson/README.md

 We will see how to send a transaction with Algorand.
 More information from this [page](https://developer.algorand.org/docs/build-apps/hello_world/).

-Use [PureStake](https://www.purestake.com/) to connect to the Algorand network.
-Otherwise you can build your own node using Algorand [sandbox](https://github.com/algorand/sandbox)
+Use [PureStake](https://www.purestake.com/) to connect to the Algorand Testnet network.
+Otherwise you can build your own node using Algorand [sandbox](https://github.com/algorand/sandbox).

+To charge your account with money go to: https://bank.testnet.algorand.network/

 ### 1.2 Exchanging data with money on Algorand